Barry McGee: Career

-Barry McGee has exhibited, both solo and group, in galleries internationally.

 McGee was a central figure in the graffiti art scene in San Francisco from the late 1980s and into the 1990s.

 As Twist, he became well known nationally by his stylized black and white pictographic flathead screw graffiti 'throw ups'.

-Later he was part of the Mission School art movement based in the aesthetics of the Mission District of San Francisco.
+Later he was part of a group of young, San Francisco artists known as the Mission School art movement based in the aesthetics of the Mission District of San Francisco.

 His work is founded on a pessimistic view of the urban experience, which he describes as, "urban ills, over-stimulations, frustrations, addictions & trying to maintain a level head under the constant bombardment of advertising".
 He was also an artist in residence at inner-city McClymonds High School in Oakland, California, in the early '90s.
 Although his artistic origins lie in New York subway graffiti he has been included as a member of the street art movement.